Wunax/Among-Us-Anonymous-Impostors-Mod/README.md

 4. Extract the content of the BepInEx Unity IL2CPP archive to your Among Us game folder (where your `Among Us.exe` is located).
 5. Extract the content of the mod archive to your Among Us game folder (where your `Among Us.exe` is located).
 6. Start your game as usual.

+## Usage

+In the lobby the host can enable anonymous impostors with the command `/anonymous on|off` in the chat or directly in the lobby settings.\
+The option to force impostors to win solo is available with the command `/soloimpostors on|off` or also in the lobby settings (**Note**: This option does not work if anonymous impostors are not enabled).

 ## FAQ